 You can check out my Bookshop site for a curated selection of great books on writing—and great books that will make you want to write.

 I’m a writer and a writing teacher.
-I’m the author of three books of poetry, most recently Pocket Universe, and the coeditor of The Long Devotion: Poets Writing Motherhood.
-I’m working on a narrative nonfiction book about the animal experience of early motherhood.
+I’m currently working on my first book of nonfiction, The Good Mother Myth, which is forthcoming from St. Martin’s in 2025.
+I’m the author of three books of poetry, most recently Pocket Universe, and the co-editor of The Long Devotion: Poets Writing Motherhood.
 I’ve recently written pieces on the damaging mythology of the “golden hour” after birth for Slate and making mom friends for Romper, as well as review-essays on the whiteness of the motherhood memoir and the political nature of motherhood at Electric Literature.

 I teach at Stockton University in New Jersey, and I also lead community writing workshops and lifelong learning courses, most recently at the Cooper Street Writing Workshops at Rutgers-Camden, the Stockton Institute for Lifelong Learning, Blue Stoop, and Murphy Writing.